dinhomathias/Amc/Frequently-Asked-Questions.md

 Even if you have all the IDs, you can't know if a user has blocked your bot in the meantime.
 Therefore, you should make sure to wrap your send request in a `try-except` clause checking for `telegram.error.Unauthorized` errors.

 Finally, note that Telegram imposes some limits that restrict you to send ~30 Messages per second.
 If you have a huge user base and try to notify them all at once, you will get flooding errors.
 To prevent that, try spreading the messages over a long time range.
-A simple way to achieve that is to leverage the [`JobQueue`](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Extensions-–-JobQueue).
+A simple way to achieve that is to leverage the [[`JobQueue`|Extensions-–-JobQueue]].